[Jan 1st 2013]

 At the end of the tale Stalky calls Winton 'Regulus', after the Roman general who, in the ode, went bravely to his death at the hands of his enemies.
 As King observes, some of Horace's message seemed to have gone home.

-See also an article by Dr T J Leary in the journal Greece & Rome (Vol. 55, No. 2, published by Cambridge University Press on behalf of The Classical Association) entitled "Kipling, Stalky, Regulus & Co.: A Reading of Horace Odes 3.5."
+See also "Kipling, Horace, and literary parenthood" by Harry Ricketts.
+Also an article by Dr T J Leary in the journal Greece & Rome (Vol. 55, No. 2, published by Cambridge University Press on behalf of The Classical Association) entitled "Kipling, Stalky, Regulus & Co.: A Reading of Horace Odes 3.5."